eokristjans/vef2/h1/README.md

   * `DELETE` deletes the section and all its contents, only if the user who performs the request is the owner.

 ### Pages
-*Parent section deos not have to be nested within a section-group.*

 * `/notebooks/:id/sections/:id/pages`
   * `POST` creates a new page owned by the user who performs the request.